pitchplay/blog-content/_posts/2016-04-26-symmetrical-scale.md

 author: "Hayley MacLeod"
 categories: scale
 ---
-Exotic scales open up new tonalities and patterns that can be explored on your instrument.
+Exotic scales open up the opportunity for new tonalities and patterns to be explored on your instrument.
 The 6 tone symmetrical scale is an exotic scale with a particularly simple pattern that is easy to remember.
 This makes it very accessible to play.

 Have you ever been in a situation where you felt overwhelmed by a key, progression of chords or what other instrumentalists were doing?
 Being unfamiliar with your instrument can cause a type of musical paralysis that is preventable.
 The more familiar you can make yourself with different scales and scale patterns, the more familiar you will become with your instrument.
 You will decrease your chances of coming across something unfamiliar or musically intimidating.